Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 How To Prepare Tofu? – A Step-By-Step Guide

-Here are the simple procedures of making soy cheese:
+Here are the simple procedures for making soy cheese:

-- Coagulant should be dissolved into a cup of warm water and added to the soy milk and gently stir till the mixture is properly blended.
+• The coagulant should be dissolved into a cup of warm water, added to the soy milk, and gently stirred until the mixture is properly blended.

-- Press the curd bundled up in the cheesecloth to drain out the water; place a heavy-weight object over the bundle or mold for 30 minutes for fully draining out the liquid and hardening the dry curd.
+• Press the curd bundled in the cheesecloth to drain out the water; place a heavy-weight object over the bundle or mold for 30 minutes to fully drain the liquid and harden the dry curd.

-- The tofu is ready by now.
+• The tofu is ready now.
 You can use it immediately for cooking or keep it under refrigeration for further solidifying and preservation.

 Tofu Nutrition, Calories, And Protein

-The soy cheese contains a good quality protein that includes 8 essential amino acids.
+The soy cheese contains a good quality protein with 8 essential amino acids.
 The other major contents of soy curd are fats, vitamins, minerals, and carbs.

 Tofu is an excellent source of calcium and a very good source of manganese, copper, selenium, protein, and phosphorus.
 In addition, tofu is a good source of omega-3 fatty acids, iron, magnesium, zinc, and vitamin B1.